-- Series Six-R issued August 2007 in the amount of \$44,000,000.
-The proceeds of this issue were used to construct a new student center to be known as University Commons and to refund Series Five-V and Four-S Bonds. - CARLETON COLLEGE, founded in 1866 by the Minnesota Conference of Congregational Churches, is a residential, liberal arts college.
-Located in Northfield, Minnesota on a 1,040-acre campus, which includes an 880-acre arboretum, Carleton offers a Bachelor of Arts degree in over 30 major fields of study, as well as numerous special programs, area studies or concentrations. - Series Three-L2 issued October 1992 in the amount of \$10,300,000.
-The proceeds were used to finance a variety of campus construction, remodeling and equipment acquisition projects.
+Series Six-R issued August 2007 in the amount of \$44,000,000.
+The proceeds of this issue were used to construct a new student center to be known as University Commons and to refinance Series Five-V and Four-S Bonds.
+CARLETON COLLEGE, founded in 1866, is a residential, liberal arts college.
+It is located in Northfield, Minnesota on a 1,040-acre campus, which includes an 880-acre arboretum.
+Carleton offers undergraduate degrees in 37 majors and 15 concentrations in the arts, humanities, natural sciences, and social sciences.

-- Series Five-G issued June 2000 in the amount of \$23,000,000.
-The proceeds of this bond issue were used for the construction and furnishing of a 63,000 square foot academic and dining facility, for the construction of 100-bed, apartment-style student residence, and for improvements of bridges, walkways, plantings and lighting on and near Lyman Lakes on the College campus. - Series Six-D issued April 2005 in the amount of \$31,460,000.
-The proceeds of this bond issue were used to construct and furnish a townhouse for student occupancy, to acquire real estate near Campus, to refinance the outstanding portion of Series Three-L1 Bonds and to refinance a portion of the outstanding Series Four-N Bonds. - Series Six-T issued December 2008 in the amount of \$19,665,000.
-These revenue bonds were issued for student housing consisting of two adjacent four-story buildings with approximately 230 beds and utility infrastructure improvements to provide backup electrical generation for the campus. - Series Six-Y issued June 2009 in the amount of \$10,000,000.
-These revenue bonds were issued to complete the Series Six-T student housing project and other campus improvement projects.
+- Series Three-L2 issued October 1992 in the amount of \$10,300,000.
+The proceeds were used to finance a variety of campus construction, remodeling and equipment acquisition projects. - Series Five-G issued June 2000 in the amount of \$23,000,000.
+The proceeds were used for the construction of a 63,000 square foot academic and dining facility, for the construction of a 100-bed apartment-style student residence, and for improvements of bridges, walkways, plantings and lighting on and near Lyman Lakes on the College campus. - Series Six-D issued April 2005 in the amount of \$31,460,000.
+The proceeds were used for the construction and furnishing of a townhouse for student occupancy, for the acquisition of real estate near campus, and for refinancing the outstanding portion of Series Three-L1 Bonds and refinancing a portion of the outstanding Series Four-N Bonds. - Series Six-T issued December 2008 in the amount of \$19,665,000.
+The proceeds were used for the construction of student housing consisting of two adjacent four-story buildings with approximately 230 beds.
+In addition, proceeds were used for utility infrastructure improvements to provide backup electrical generation for the campus. - Series Six-Y issued June 2009 in the amount of \$10,000,000.
+The proceeds were used for the completion of the Series Six-T student housing project and other campus improvement projects. - Series Seven-D issued June 2010 in the amount of \$30,455,000.
+The proceeds were used for the construction of the Carleton Arts Union and an auxiliary art studio warehouse on the campus.

-COLLEGE OF ST. BENEDICT is a Catholic
+COLLEGE OF ST. BENEDICT is a Catholic liberal arts college for women founded by Benedictine monastic women in 1913, Academic and social programs are carried out in cooperation with nearby St. John's University for men allowing student access to the faculties and facilities of both campuses.
+The College of St. Benedict is located in central Minnesota minutes away from the St. Cloud metropolitan area.

-- liberal arts college for women founded by Benedictine monastic women in 1913.
-Academic and social programs are carried out in cooperation with nearby St. John's University for men allowing student access to the faculties and facilities of both campuses, and together they offer 36 major and 32 minor programs of study.
-The College of St. Benedict is located in central Minnesota minutes away from the St. Cloud metropolitan area. - Series Five-W issued in July 2004 in the amount of \$7,965,000.
-The proceeds of this issue were used to refinance the outstanding portion of the Series Three-W Bonds and to finance a variety of improvements to several residence halls and academic buildings. - Series Six-M issued in October 2006 in the amount of \$7,345,000.
-The proceeds of this issue were used for the construction and furnishing of an approximately 51,000 square foot, two-story dining center located on the College campus. - Series Six-V issued May 2008 in the amount of \$19,430,000.
-The proceeds of this issue were used to refund Series Four-G and Four-T Bonds and for the acquisition of four condominium units for student or faculty use.
+- Series Five-W issued in July 2004 in the amount of \$7,965,000.
+The proceeds were used to refinance the outstanding portion of the Series Three-W Bonds and to finance a variety of improvements to several residence halls and academic buildings. - Series Six-M issued in October 2006 in the amount of \$7,345,000.
+The proceeds were used for the construction and furnishing of an approximately 51,000 square foot, two-story dining center located on the College campus. - Series Six-V issued May 2008 in the amount of \$19,430,000.
+The proceeds were used to refinance the outstanding portion of the Series Four-G and Four-T Bonds and for the acquisition of four condominium units for student or faculty use.